 Motéma recording artist Ryan Cohan is a composer of keen intellect and a powerfully expressive pianist.
 Recognized for his “ingenuity and virtuosity” (Chicago Tribune), his versatility and inventive vision have distinguished him as a vital original voice amongst the elite pianist/composers in today’s global music scene.

 Cohan has embarked upon multiple U.S. Department of State-sponsored tours in partnership with Jazz at Lincoln Center as part of The Rhythm Road program.
-Leading his quartet, Cohan traveled across Africa, Eastern Europe and the Middle East, performing for and working with local musicians from a variety of musical and cultural backgrounds.
+Leading his quartet, Cohan traveled across Africa, Eastern Europe and the Middle East performing and collaborating with local musicians with the mission of fostering empathy and connection between cultures through music.

 A Chicago native, Cohan has worked with such jazz luminaries and world-class ensembles as Freddie Hubbard, Joe Locke, Andy Narell, Jon Faddis, Paquito D’Rivera, Kurt Elling, Gregory Porter, Victor Lewis, Bob Cranshaw, Jeff Hamilton, Steve Wilson, The Chicago Symphony Orchestra, MusicNOW Ensemble, Orbert Davis’s Chicago Jazz Philharmonic, The Grant Park Symphony Orchestra with Otis Clay and The Chicago Chamber Musicians among others.
-He has played with and written extensively for Ramsey Lewis, contributing more than twenty compositions and arrangements to the NEA Jazz Master’s catalogue and penning the theme song for his nationally syndicated television series, The Legends of Jazz.
-In 2013, Ryan wrote orchestral arrangements for master vibraphonist Joe Locke’s live concert recording, Wish Upon A Star (Motéma) featuring Lincoln’s Symphony Orchestra and also recorded with Locke’s quartet on his CD release, Lay Down My Heart: Blues and Ballads, Vol. 1 (Motéma).
 Both as a sideman and fronting his various ensembles, Cohan has performed at premier venues worldwide.
+He has collaborated extensively with Ramsey Lewis, contributing more than twenty compositions and arrangements to the NEA Jazz Master’s repertoire and penning the theme song for his nationally syndicated television series, The Legends of Jazz.
+Cohan provided the orchestral writing for master vibraphonist Joe Locke’s live concert recording, Wish Upon A Star (Motéma) featuring Lincoln’s Symphony Orchestra, and early in 2017, he was commissioned to arrange music for The Scottish National Jazz Orchestra led by Tommy Smith.

-In acknowledgment of his work thus far, Cohan has received the prestigious Guggenheim Fellowship in composition, Sundance Institute’s Feature Film Music and Sound Design Fellowship, three New Jazz Works commissioning grants from Chamber Music America and The Doris Duke Charitable Foundation, The Aaron Copland Recording Grant, Composer Assistance Award from New Music USA and two Illinois Arts Council Fellowships.
+In acknowledgment of his work thus far, Cohan has received the prestigious Guggenheim Fellowship in composition, Sundance Institute’s Feature Film Music and Sound Design Fellowship, three New Jazz Works commissioning grants from Chamber Music America and The Doris Duke Charitable Foundation, multiple Aaron Copland Recording Grants, Composer Assistance Award from New Music USA and two Illinois Arts Council Fellowships.

-As an educator, Ryan has been on the faculty of The Skidmore Jazz Institute in New York, The Bloom School Of Jazz, held the position of Artist-in-Residence at The University of Louisville School of Music’s Jamie Aebersold Jazz Studies Program and Assistant Director of Jazz Ensembles at the University Of Illinois at Chicago and continues to work as an artist clinician at universities and high schools throughout the U.S and abroad.
+As an educator, Ryan held the position of Artist-in-Residence at The University of Louisville School of Music’s Jamie Aebersold Jazz Studies Program and has been on the music faculty at the University Of Illinois at Chicago, The Skidmore Jazz Institute in New York, The Bloom School Of Jazz and has worked as an artist clinician at dozens of universities and high schools throughout the U.S and abroad.